KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Technical Approach

 \subsection{Keyframe Sampling}

 A key principle of \ours is to augment graph nodes with both raw sensory data and semantic context using VLMs.
 However, storing and processing the entire data sequence for a large-scale environment is computationally impractical.
-To address this, \ours employs a down-sampling procedure that balances computational efficiency with the preservation of critical spatial and visual information, a problem known from keyframe-based visual SLAM \cite{YOUNES201767}, but we select frames based on visual room coverage rather than geometric reconstruction accuracy.
+To address this, \ours employs a down-sampling procedure that balances computational efficiency with the preservation of critical spatial and visual information.
+While this problem is known from keyframe-based visual SLAM~\cite{YOUNES201767}, we select frames based on visual room coverage rather than geometric reconstruction accuracy.